 Irish Red and White Setters are a generally healthy breed, but may develop some breed-specific health conditions, including:

 You can minimize serious health concerns in your Irish Red and White Setter by purchasing your dog from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

-Irish Red and White Setters are eager to please, with a streak of strong-willed determination that is best managed with a consistent and patient approach training.
+Irish Red and White Setters are eager to please, with a streak of strong-willed determination best managed with a consistent and patient approach to training.
 The gentle IRWS responds to an abundance of positive reinforcement, such as praise and treats.

 Enroll your Irish Red and White Setter in dog sports and advanced obedience training to ensure he gets enough activity and mental stimulation.
 The IRWS is an eager participant in agility, flyball, and rally training.